juananpe/gaise-site/content/_index.md

 ## Featured Case Study

 - [Cómo usar herramientas IA para descompilar y arreglar un error en un binario Java](/posts/ai-reverse-engineering-java-bug/) - A real-world example of using Claude and Cursor to reverse engineer and fix a 10-year-old Java application bug
+- [Using Claude Code to modernize a 25-year-old kernel driver](https://dmitrybrant.com/2025/09/07/using-claude-code-to-modernize-a-25-year-old-kernel-driver) - How Claude Code resurrected a 25-year-old Linux kernel driver for legacy tape drives, enabling it to work on modern systems

 ## Coming Soon